CA to OR

-It's almost sunset so we make a stop at Jenner Sea Gifts & Wines for some wine tasting.
+It's almost sunset so we make a stop to try some local wines.

 Sunday morning we make a brief stop at Fort Ross State Historic Park.
 The energy of the space was as heavy as it's history, surrounded by antique smells & majestic views.

 It's time to leave Sonoma County & head towards our next stop, Mendocino.
 Tonight we are staying at Glendeven Inn, a cozy farmhouse two miles south of the village of Mendocino, featuring hot in-room breakfasts, wood burning fireplaces, grazing llamas & free range egg-laying chickens.

 We make dinner reservations at Wild Fish restaurant down the street for some bouillabaisse.
 The following morning, we have breakfast, feed the chickens & slowly make our way towards downtown Mendocino.
 I end up spending half an hour trying to decide how much I wanna spend at HONEY & RO.
 Soaps & candles are my soft spot so I leave the store with a lavender & oatmeal soap from SAIPUA, a beautiful full moon tea light candle by MQuan & a wild honey candle from TATINE.

 Time to take a hike.
 We head to the Redwood National & State Park to take a closer look at those giant awe-aspiring trees.
 New moon in Sagittarius & I think I found the perfect spot to set my intentions.

 In retrospect, we regretted not spending more time in Sonoma or Mendocino, so I would make a note here to take more time if possible to explore.

 Welcome to Oregon